 China’s Android ecosystem is completely different from anything else out there.
 China is the largest mobile market in the world, with Android being the dominating force there.
 This makes Android the perfect avenue for launching and growing in China.
 So how can you enter China’s Android market, and once there, how can you achieve sustainable growth?
 We spoke with our Android expert Stephanie Wang and we put together 5 tips to help you find success in this incredible ecosystem.

 1. Learn about China’s fragmented Android ecosystem

-With no Google Play available, there are over 400 Android app stores to choose from in China.
+Even without Google Play, there are over 400 Android app stores to choose from in China’s Android ecosystem.
 The major smartphone manufacturers like Huawei, Xiaomi, Oppo, Vivo, etc. have their own app stores, on top of the 3rd party app stores that are available from tech giants like Tencent, Baidu, Sogou, etc.